-Growing hemp has always been illegal until recently when the 2018 Farm Bill was passed.
-The hemp and cannabis plant are from the same family and that’s why they were both considered to be illegal.
+Adding hemp protein to your diet got a lot easier in 2018.
+Growing hemp was illegal until recently when the 2018 Farm Bill was passed.
+The hemp and cannabis plant is from the same family and that’s why they were both considered to be illegal.
 The cannabis plant has its fair portion of THC- the psychoactive chemical that makes people high.
 Hemp plants do not contain a lot of THC and that is why they are different.

-Hemp comes with a lot of benefits which includes medicinal uses, but this time round we are going to concentrate on hemp being a protein source.
+Hemp comes with a lot of benefits which include medicinal uses, but this time around we are going to concentrate on hemp as a protein source.
 In recent years, people are moving from animal-based proteins to plant-based proteins.
-There has been an increased urgency of switching to hemp protein because meat and dairy products are not sustainable at all.
+There has been an increased interest in switching to hemp protein because meat and dairy products are not sustainable at all.

-Companies harvest the hemp plant seeds and then crush and grind them to fine powder.
-The powder can be used as is, or in combination with other protein sources.
+Companies harvest the hemp plant seeds and then crush and grind them to a fine powder.
+The powder can be used as-is or in combination with other protein sources.

 Hemp protein powder has an earthy and nutty taste that most people cannot tolerate.
 For this reason, companies use flavors in order to appeal to a larger audience.
 Those who don’t have a problem with the taste can purchase raw hemp protein powder.

 Protein is a very important nutrient for the human body as it is used to manufacture almost all cellular components in the body.
-Protein helps one to generate muscles, recover after injury, and helps the immune system as well.
-Moreover, protein is an integral part of our diet as it is supposed to help us lead a healthy and active lifestyle.
+Protein helps one regenerate muscle tissue, recover after injury, and it helps your immune system.
+Moreover, protein is an integral part of the human diet.

 Now that we know the importance of protein, why should we have to take hemp protein yet we have access to meat and other animal products?
 Well, hemp protein is quite good for the human body.
 Below are some of the key benefits associated with it:

 Studies show that hemp protein is much better than most plant-based proteins.
-It is a sustainable plant and most importantly, it doesn’t not cause harm to the soil.
-The fact that it is legal means that most people can grow it in large scale.
+It is a sustainable plant and most importantly, it does not cause harm to the soil.
+With the passage of the Farm Bill, anyone can grow it on a large scale.

 It is a complete protein